 Jimmie Rodgers biography

-Jimmie Rodgers was a country singer who became famous for his style of yodeling.
-He was one of the first country superstars, and is remembered as the father of country music.
+Jimmie Rodgers, born in 1897 in Mississippi, was a country singer who became famous for his style of yodeling.
+Throughout his career, he performed several hit singles, including "Sleep, Baby, Sleep" and "Blue Yodel (T is for Texas)."
+He later recorded with the legendary jazz musician Louis Armstrong.
+He was one of the first country superstars, and is remembered as the Father of Country Music.

-The Father of Country Music, Jimmie Rodgers was born James Charles Rodgers on September 8, 1897 in Meridian, Mississippi, the youngest of three children born to Eliza and Aaron Rodgers.
-By the time Jimmie Rodgers was born, his mother was already suffering from a serious case of tuberculosis, and she passed away when he was only five or six years old.
 Rodgers' father worked as a maintenance foreman on the Mobile and Ohio Railroad; due to the constant travel required by his work, he was in no position to raise three young children on his own.
 So Jimmie Rodgers spent his formative years shuffling amongst various relatives' homes in southeastern Mississippi and southwestern Alabama.
-Although his he was never quite the "poor orphan child" he later depicted in his songs, Rodgers' did endure an unprivileged and itinerant childhood, something that would shape his consciousness and his music for the rest of his life.
+Although he was never quite the "poor orphan child" he later depicted in his songs, Rodgers' did endure an unprivileged and itinerant childhood, something that would shape his consciousness and his music for the rest of his life.

 In 1924, Rodgers contracted tuberculosis, the disease that had taken his mother's life, and could no longer labor long days out on the railroad.
 Making the best of his illness, Rodgers turned his focus to music, spending the next three years playing with amateur bar bands, earning just enough money from his music to make ends meet.
 In 1927, he teamed up with a string band called the Tenneva Ramblers, landing a regular but unpaid spot on a local radio station in Asheville, North Carolina.
 When the radio station folded, the band managed to find a new gig performing at a Blue Ridge Mountains resort.

-Besides giving Jimmie Rodgers' his big break, Peer's ten-day stop in Bristol (known ever after in country music lore as The Bristol Sessions) also launched the career of the legendary Carter Family; many consider it the foundational moment in the history of modern country music.
+Besides giving Rodgers' his big break, Peer's 10-day stop in Bristol (known ever after in country music lore as The Bristol Sessions) also launched the career of the legendary Carter Family; many consider it the foundational moment in the history of modern country music.

 By 1933, Rodgers' record sales and concert attendance were flagging due to the Great Depression, and his health was failing as his tuberculosis worsened.
 In May 1933, he managed to travel to New York, where he was under contract to produce a dozen more records.
 His recordings from that session included two hits in "Mississippi Delta Blues" and "Years Ago," but the effort it took to record these songs sapped Rodgers of what little energy he had left.
 Rodgers collapsed on the street on May 24 and passed away just two days later on May 26, 1933.
 He was only 35 years old.